MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

 [uuid(9aab8652-d89f-408d-8b2c-1ade3ab51d6d), object, pointer_default(unique)]
 interface ICoreWebView2Settings2 : ICoreWebView2Settings {

   /// The host may set this flag to hide the default download dialog.
+The CoreWebView2.DownloadStarting event will continue to fire, and the download will progress as normal, there will just be no default download UI.
   [propget] HRESULT ShouldDisplayDefaultDownloadDialog(
     [out, retval] BOOL* shouldDisplayDefaultDownloadDialog);